-A Melodic Minor scale
+A Melodic Minor

-A Melodic Minor scale for guitar presented by diagram.
+A Melodic Minor scale for guitar.

 The A Melodic Minor is a seven-note scale.
 Colored circles mark the tones in the fingerboard diagram, with darker color highlighting the root notes.
 In the two-octave pattern, the first root note is on the 6th string, 5th fret.